felixlinker/tamarin-workshop/ex3/OAuth.md

 ## Obtaining Authorization

-To request an access token, the client obtains authorization from the resource owner.
+To request an access token, the client obtains authorization from the end-user.
-The authorization is expressed in the form of an authorization grant, which the client uses to request the access token.
+The authorization is expressed in the form of an authorization code, which the client uses to request the access token.
-OAuth defines four grant types: authorization code, implicit, resource owner password credentials, and client credentials.
-It also provides an extension mechanism for defining additional grant types.

 ### Authorization Code Grant

 The authorization code grant type is used to obtain access tokens.
-Since this is a redirection-based flow, the client must be capable of interacting with the resource owner's user-agent (typically a web browser) and capable of receiving incoming requests (via redirection) from the authorization server.
+Since this is a redirection-based flow, the client must be capable of interacting with the end-user's user-agent (typically a web browser) and capable of receiving incoming requests (via redirection) from the authorization server.

 ```